-The standards and amendments to standards that have been issued but not yet effective up to the date of issuance of the Fund's financial statements are disclosed below.
+The new and amended standards that have been issued but not yet effective up to the date of issuance of the Fund's financial statements are disclosed below.
 The Fund intends to adopt these new pronouncements, if applicable, when they become effective.

-Description

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023

-2. BASIS OF PREPARATION OF THE FINANCIAL STATEMENTS (CONT'D.)

-Standards issued but not yet effective (cont'd.)

-Effective for financial periods beginning on or after

-Amendments to MFRS 16 Leases: Lease Liability in a Sale and

-Leaseback 1 January 2024

-Amendments to MFRS 101 Presentation of Financial Statements:

-Non-Current Liabilities with Covenants 1 January 2024

-Amendments to MFRS 107 Statement of Cash Flows and MFRS 7

-Financial Instruments: Disclosures: Supplier Finance Arrangements 1 January 2024

-Amendments to MFRS 121 The Effects of Changes in Foreign Exchange

-Rates: Lack of Exchangeability 1 January 2025

-Amendments to MFRS 10 and MFRS 128: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-Deferred
+Tff--41... f--

+Description Effective for financial periods beginning on or after Amendments to MFRS 16 Leases: Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to MFRS 101 Presentation of Financial Statements: Non-Current Liabilities with Covenants 1 January 2024 Amendments to MFRS 107 Statement of Cash Flows and MFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements 1 January 2024 Amendments to MFRS 121 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability 1 January 2025 Amendments to MFRS 9 Financial Instruments and MFRS 7 Financial Instruments: Disclosures: Amendments to the Classifications and Measurement of Financial Instruments 1 January 2026 MFRS 18 Presentation and Disclosure in Financial Statements 1 January 2027 MFRS 19 Subsidiaries without Public Accountability: Disclosures 1 January 2027 Amendments to MFRS 10 and MFRS 128: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Deferred

+^{} These MFRS and Amendments to MFRSs are not relevant to the Fund.